atinyshrimp/Tourism_App/README.md

     ```
     - The app wouldn't lauch because of these lines of code above
     - I ended up doing a "custom" bottom nav bar instead

+## Conclusion
+Write something here...

+### Honorable mentions
+*features we worked hard on even if they're not the main attraction*

+### Things we wish we could've done
+- Interactivity with the tab in the Home Fragment
+- SearchView when clicking on the categories